IBM/continuous-delivery-go-sdk/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 # IBM Cloud Continuous Delivery Go SDK 0.0.5
-Go client library to interact with the various [IBM Cloud Continuous Delivery APIs](https://cloud.ibm.com/apidocs/continuous-delivery).
+Go client library to interact with the [IBM Cloud Continuous Delivery Toolchain and Tekton Pipeline APIs](https://cloud.ibm.com/docs?tab=api-docs&category=devops). **Note**: The Toolchain and Tekton Pipeline API docs are not yet published.
+Please check back soon!

-Disclaimer: this SDK is being released initially as a **beta** version.
-Changes might occur which impact applications that use this SDK.
+***Disclaimer***: this SDK is in **Beta**, and is subject to breaking changes that may impact applications that use this SDK.

 ## Table of Contents
 <!--